 Drink Plenty of Water

-This goes hand-in-hand with the last two tips.
-Drinking plenty of water to complement your healthy eating, and your air conditioner-free workplace will keep your cells hydrated and healthy, so your body and skin functions don’t need to work as hard.
+Drinking water goes hand-in-hand with the last two tips.
+Drinking plenty of water to complement your healthy eating and an air conditioner-free workplace will keep your cells hydrated and healthy, so your body and skin functions don't need to work as hard.

 Using the Correct Skincare

-You know that “squeaky clean” feeling after you’ve washed your face, where it feels kind of tight?
-That means you’ve either over-cleansed, or you’re using a product that is way too harsh.
-It has stripped everything away, destroying the protective barrier of your skin, leaving nothing in its path of destruction.
+You know that "squeaky clean" feeling after washing your face, where it feels tight?
+That means you've either over-cleansed or are using a product that is way too harsh.
+It has stripped everything away, destroying your skin's protective barrier, leaving nothing in its path of destruction.

-I find that conventional brands are usually formulated with a lot of synthetic ingredients.
-Especially skincare that is formulated for oily skin.
-Their goal is to remove all the oil quickly, so they often contain harsh ingredients like sulfates and alcohol.
-If your cleanser is causing that tight, squeaky-clean feel, I suggest you stop using it—maybe you can use it to wash your car, or something.
+Conventional brands often contain many synthetic ingredients — especially skincare for oily skin.
+Their goal is to remove all the oil quickly, often having harsh ingredients like sulfates and alcohol.
+If your cleanser is causing that tight, squeaky-clean feel, I suggest you stop using it.
+Maybe you can use it to wash your feet or something.

 Instead, opt for an oil cleanser.
-Yes, you heard me right.
-A good quality oil-based cleanser won’t strip the skin of it’s protective barrier.
-It also regulates the sebaceous glands within the dermis layer by nourishing and hydrating the follicles, while melting makeup and debris off the surface of the skin.
+A good quality oil-based cleanser won't strip the skin of its protective barrier.
+It also regulates the sebaceous glands within the dermis layer by nourishing and hydrating the follicles while melting makeup and debris off the skin's surface.

 If you're nourishing and protecting the skin, it won't have any reason to overreact.
 See how that works?

-My pick is M.S.Skincare’s Silk Premier Cleansing Oil.
-It’s formulated with only seven ingredients—all of them naturally-derived.
-The star ingredients are Frankincense oil, which balances sebum; and Black Cumin, which clears congestion.
+My pick is M.S.Skincare's Silk Premier Cleansing Oil.
+It has only seven ingredients — all of them naturally derived.
+The star ingredients are Frankincense oil, which balances sebum, and Black Cumin, which clears congestion.

-Try M.S.Skincare’s Mantra Skin Perfecting Cleanser.
-This gentle foaming cleanser is formulated with ayurvedic herbs neem, turmeric, and holy basil, all known for their clarifying and brightening properties.
+Try M.S.Skincare's Mantra Skin Perfecting Cleanser.
+This gentle foaming cleanser contains ayurvedic herbs neem, turmeric, and holy basil, all known for their clarifying and brightening properties.

-After cleansing twice, use a toner to balance your skin’s pH, restore your acid mantle (barrier), and prepare your skin for further products.
-I love Bambu Earth’s Rosemary Toner.
-It has just four ingredients that are gentle, but zesty on the skin.
+After cleansing twice, use a toner.
+Toners help balance your skin's pH, restore your acid mantle (barrier), and prepare your skin for other products.
+I love Bambu Earth's Rosemary Toner.
+It has just four gentle ingredients and feels zesty on the skin.

-Follow with a serum, like Earth Harbor’s Nebula Adaptogen Clarity Ampoule.
-Formulated with sea lavender and ginseng for regulating sebum and minimizing congestion, with antibacterial and antimicrobial properties.
-This serum also contains rose for brightening, which is perfect for oily and blemished skin.
+Follow with a serum, like Earth Harbor's Nebula Adaptogen Clarity Ampoule.
+It contains sea lavender and ginseng for regulating sebum and minimizing congestion, with antibacterial and antimicrobial properties.
+This serum also contains rose for brightening, perfect for oily and blemished skin.

-Finish your regime with a hydrating, but lightweight moisturizer.
-Earthwise Beauty’s Ambrosia de Cerrado Lightweight Moisturizer is a beautiful combination of active herbs and botanicals that brighten and nourish skin without any greasy residue.
-With three unique ingredients wildcrafted from South America, this moisturizer gives skin an intense boost of antioxidants, vitamins, and phytonutrients that are essential to healthy skin.
+Finish your regime with a hydrating but lightweight moisturizer.
+Earthwise Beauty's Ambrosia de Cerrado Lightweight Moisturizer is a beautiful combination of active herbs and botanicals that brighten and nourish skin without any greasy residue.
+With three unique ingredients wildcrafted from South America, this moisturizer gives skin an intense boost of antioxidants, vitamins, and phytonutrients essential to healthy skin.

 Oily skin can be a nuisance to deal with.
-But the truth is, it’s actually more beneficial to have oily skin in the long-term.
-Our skin needs oil, there’s no question about it.
+But the truth is, it's more beneficial to have oily skin in the long term.
+Our skin needs oil; there's no question about it.
 It keeps our cells hydrated, our skin barrier strong, and will keep your skin from aging quicker than those with dry skin.
-Instead of cursing our oily T-zones, let’s embrace them with love and appreciation for why they truly exist.
+Instead of cursing our oily T-zones, let's embrace them with love and appreciation for why they truly exist.